Mexico president sees foreign direct investment at record high

 That would be the highest level of foreign direct investment on record, topping the $31.5 billion invested in 2007, according to data on the Mexican Economy Ministry’s website.

-Foreign direct investment was boosted this year by the Belgian-based beer giant Anheuser-Busch InBev’s (ABI.BR) acquisition of Grupo Modelo GMODELOC.MX, which went through at the end of May and brought in about $13 billion.
+Foreign direct investment was boosted this year by the Belgian-based beer giant Anheuser-Busch InBev’s acquisition of Grupo Modelo, which went through at the end of May and brought in about $13 billion.